 A must for any coeliacs or gluten free fans visiting London, Beyond Bread is an incredible gluten free bakery headed by a patisserie chef.
 From the best gluten free croissants I have tried in the UK, to a variety of Danish pastries, cakes, sandwiches and brunch/lunch, everything here tastes delicious.
 Amazing fresh baked gluten free breads and brioche loaves too.

-They have two locations – their flagship cafe in Charlotte Place (near Tottenham Court Road station), which is the place for a sit down brunch/lunch or to grab some items to take away, and a concession in Selfridges Food Hall (near Bond Street station).
-The Selfridges concession maintains better stock levels so if you are visiting after lunchtime I would recommend going there as the cafe often sells out of lots of lines by then.
+They now only have one location – their flagship cafe in Charlotte Place (near Tottenham Court Road station), which is the place for a sit down brunch/lunch or to grab some items to take away.
+The Islington cafe and Selfridges concession have now closed.

 A fully gluten free, AMAZING gelato ice cream shop right in the centre of London.
 Grom is an Italian chain than recently opened a store in Piccadilly and although they don’t advertise is widely, everything they sell is gluten free (you will find a small sign in store stating this and staff will confirm too).